Agent00bad/Examensarbete/README.md

 I started by making a generic repository interface and base abstract class for quicker implementation, because of the time constraints and for better readability and to not reuse code, called ``IRepository`` and ``RepositoryBase``.
 I then started made repositories implementing the ``RepositoryBase`` that inherited from ``IRepository``.
 For the admin panel i used [Bootstrap](#tools-used) for styling and also some of [Blazors](#tools-used) pre-implemented styling.
 I started by making the page for *about* information like first and last name, age and languages talked.
 I then decided to start working on the [frontend](#frontend) parallel to the admin panel with the help of the seed data from the [API](#backend).

 ## Frontend
+The frontend is a vite react typescript application using react routing for route management.
+If there was more time a design would have been drawn up in something like figma but at this rate there will have to be improvised on the website and after examination a better look can be implemented.
 ## Conclusion/Result
 ## Tools Used